Featured

 Rethinking research partnerships with universities on the African continent

 Three visionaries are changing how the University of Bern collaborates with partner universities in Africa.
 They are doing so with two prestigious Clusters of Research Excellence.
+In this interview, Hugues Abriel, Vice-Rector of Research, Thomas Breu, Director of CDE, and Carmen Faso, Co-Director of MCID reflect on the challenges and opportunities of creating equitable research partnerships.

 Read more ““There is so much we can learn from how research is done in Africa””